Kurds issue call to arms as Islamic State gains in Syria

 Islamic State has been trying to establish control over a belt of territory near the border with Turkey, expanding out of its strongholds further east in the provinces of Raqqa and Deir al-Zor, which borders Iraq.

-Since Obama authorised aerial surveillance over Syria, activists have reported drones in the skies over Raqqa, which is 400 km (250 miles) northeast of Damascus.
+Since Obama authorized aerial surveillance over Syria, activists have reported drones in the skies over Raqqa, which is 400 km (250 miles) northeast of Damascus.

 Residents had seen at least one drone over the Islamic State-controlled towns of al-Bab and Manbij in northeastern Aleppo province on Thursday, said Abdulrahman of the Observatory.
 "They hadn't seen them before," he said.